A Bernstein polynomial approach for the estimation of cumulative distribution functions in the presence of missing data: Results

 In particular, if $\int_0^1 B^2(y) \rd y \times \int_0^1 V(y) \rd y \neq 0$, the asymptotically optimal choice of $m$, with respect to the $\mathrm{MISE}$, is

 in which case, as $n\to \infty$,

 \end{corollary}

 Finally, we establish the asymptotic normality of the feasible estimator.
 The conditions on the polynomial degree remain the same as for the pseudo estimator, but the asymptotic variance $\nu^2(y)$ is smaller than $\sigma^2(y)$, reflecting the efficiency gain from estimating the propensity scores.
+As is the case with the pseudo estimator, deriving functional limit results for this feasible process to perform uniform inference would necessitate further techniques, such as the bootstrap.

 \begin{theorem}[Asymptotic normality] Suppose that Assumptions~\ref{ass:1}--\ref{ass:4} hold, and assume that $\nu^2(y) > 0$ in \eqref{eq:C.nu}.
 Then, for any $y\in (0,1)$ and $\lambda\in (0,\infty)$, we have, as $n\to \infty$,